 Total Distributed Withdrawals

-AEMO must calculate, for each User, the total of the distributed withdrawals for the gas day for each of the User’s basic metered delivery points within a network section.
+AEMO must calculate, for each User, the total of the distributed withdrawals for the gas day for each of the User’s non-daily metered delivery points within a network section.

 Miscellaneous Reconciliation Amounts

 For each network section, AEMO may determine one or more miscellaneous reconciliation amounts for a nomination day for one or more Users in the network section.